 Your Trim Level

-Your insurer may also look at the theft rate of your car’s make and model.
-If it has a higher theft rate (especially in your area), then you might see higher auto rates.
+Your insurance company may also look at your car’s theft rate.
+If it’s stolen more than other vehicles (especially in your area), then you might see higher rates.
 New or more expensive models are usually more at risk for theft.
-This is one of the reasons that new and expensive cars cost more to insure.
+This is one of the reasons that new and expensive cars cost more to cover.

 According to a 2020 report from the National Insurance Crime Bureau, these were the top 10 cars with the highest theft rates: